*Notice: Subject to change.

-- Increases levels of powerful metabolic regulator FGF-21, which improves insulin sensitivity in muscle (Fangmann D, 2020).
+- Increases levels of powerful metabolic regulator FGF-21 improving insulin sensitivity in muscle (Fangmann D, 2020)

 Highly Branched Cyclic Dextrin

-The increased rate of protein utilization you'll experience from Mag-10® anabolic/metabolic pulses will help you gain muscle and lose fat faster than you've ever experienced before.
-So, don't hold back in the gym.
-The Mag-10® effect will deliver.*
+The increased rate of protein utilization you'll experience from Mag-10® pulses will help you gain muscle, lose fat, and recover much faster than you've ever experienced before.*

 Optimal Pulsing Times

 - Immediately after getting up in the morning.